Privacy Policy

 Do Not Sell My Personal Information.

 California consumers have the right to opt out of the sale of the consumer’s personal information.
 We do not sell your email address, contact information, or other marketing information to third parties.
-However, under the CCPA, some sharing of personal information necessary to provide you with personalized ads may be considered a “sale,;” even if no money i exchanged, such as our use of Facebook Pixel and similar technologies.
+However, under the CCPA, some sharing of personal information necessary to provide you with personalized ads may be considered a “sale,;” even if no money is exchanged, such as our use of Facebook Pixel and similar technologies.
 You may learn more about how to opt out of such personalized ads through our Cookie Policy.

 Third Party Marketing.

-California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information to third parties for the third parties’ direct marketing purposes Please contact us using the contact information below for more information.
+California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information to third parties for the third parties’ direct marketing purposes.

-Credit Reporting Services, Inc.
+Credit Reporting Services

-548 Market St, #72907
+Inc. 548 Market St

-United States
+CA, 94104 United States